unlockitio/concordia/POST-RELEASE.md

 ## Extension model

-Interface choice bodies are fixed in Daml, so the library splits every behaviour across three surfaces:
+The library splits every
+behaviour across three surfaces:

-- **Fixed choice bodies** — admission of every contract id, the completeness cover, window and authority checks (`cap-core/internal/checks`).
+- **Fixed choice bodies** — admission of every contract id, the completeness cover, time window and fetch checks.
 An extension inherits these guarantees and cannot weaken them.
-- **Interface methods** — what a legitimate format varies: the tally, the pricing rule, the drift policy, the settlement legs.
-An extension is chiefly the method bodies it supplies.
+- **Interface methods** — what an implementation can define (e.g the tally, the pricing rule, the drift policy).
+An extension is the method bodies it supplies.
-- **The opt-in toolkit** — default method bodies and helpers (`cap-core/util`, `cap-governance/util`).
-Using one saves work; skipping one never locks a format out.
+- **The opt-in toolkit** — default method bodies and helpers.
+	They are opt-in so they do not lock formats out.

 Extension is deployment: new templates implementing the released interfaces, uploaded beside the released DARs.
 Nothing below re-opens a released interface